neo-lopez/private-projects/README.md

 ## Web Proxy
 ### Repository Access
 The full repository can be found [here](https://github.com/neo-lopez/proxy-lab).
-To request access, please email splopez@andrew.cmu.edu
+To request access, please email neo04lopez@gmail.com.
 ### Overview
 In this project, I created a working web proxy, which serves as a middle man between clients and servers.
 To the client, it acts as a server, interpreting requests and providing responses.
 While to the server, it acts as a client, generating requests and reading responses.
 Proxies are useful for security, anonimity, and speed.
 ### High-level Process